Skip to main content

 search

-At the farmgate, you can take home every type of apple: Jazz, Granny Smith, Kanzi, Envy, Royal Gala, Honey Crisp, Golden Delicious, Red Delicious, Bonza, Fuji and Pink Lady.
-The Pink Lady also appears in a dry or sweet cider and as a sparkling apple juice.
-The company also makes still apple juice and sells Beechworth Honey’s sparkling honey drinks and jars of honey.
+At the farmgate, you’ll find almost every variety of apple imaginable: Jazz, Granny Smith, Kanzi, Envy, Royal Gala, Honey Crisp, Golden Delicious, Red Delicious, Bonza, Fuji, and Pink Lady.
+The Pink Lady is also used in a dry or sweet cider, as well as in a sparkling apple juice.
+The range includes still apple juice too, alongside Beechworth Honey’s sparkling drinks and jars of their honey.

 Features: